gitsumhubs/decluttarr-enhanced/README.md

 #### MAX_STRIKES

 -   Certain jobs wait before removing a download, until the jobs have caught the same download a given number of times.
 This is defined by max_strikes
--   max_strikes defines the total permissible counts a job can catch a download; catching it once more, and it will remove the ownload.
+-   max_strikes defines the number of consecutive times a download can fail before it is removed.
+-   If a download temporarily recovers the count is reset (for instance being caught twice for being slow and then picking up speed again before again being slow)
 -   Type: Integer
--   Unit: Number of times the job catches a download
+-   Unit: Number of consecutive misses
 -   Is Mandatory: No (Defaults to 3)

 #### MIN_DAYS_BETWEEN_SEARCHES